Little: Poetics of the Found-Object

 varied methods of selection and assembly this limitless palette demands.

-No previous jewellery experience is required; all that’s needed
+No previous jewelry experience is required; all that’s needed

 is enthusiasm and the desire to